 Sail Ship development

-A sail powered ship need a 'clear axis' to keep a steady course sailing ahead with wind across - but not necessarily a symmetric hull.
-A heeling sail-ship always has an asymmetric underwater hull shape.
-The elegant shaped Venetian gondola, too hold an asymmetric shape to compensate the one-sided propulsion from her only oar.
-And despite their mounted "sidecar", neither the Pacific sail-powered out-rigged canoe nor the proa show any sail-problem.
+A sail powered ship need a clear axis to keep a steady course when sailing ahead with wind across.
+'Clear axis' is the one with obvious smallest water resistance compared with any other saildirection.
+A 'clear axis' not necessarily means a symmetric hull, because a heeling sail-ship always has an asymmetric underwater hull shape - more heeling = more asymmetry - and despite their mounted "sidecar", neither the Pacific sail-powered out-rigger canoe nor the 'flying proa' from Marianas Islands show any sail-problem - on the contrary.

-That could our rowing boats, so we didn't meet difficulties in that, and we soon learned to manage the sail sailing along in directions other than the wind blew.
+And that could our rowing boats, so we didn't meet difficulties in that.
+But to use a sail as only propulsion is rather more problematic, because we have forces from the wind crossing our sail-direction.
+But soon we learned to manage the sail sailing along in directions other than the wind blew.

 But the old steer-oar remained many centuries on its place aft starboard side, where it was landed as paddle from our canoes and rowing boats.